Amailys/blood-cell-detector/README.md

 | Heterophil | 0.97 ± 0.03 | 0.90 ± 0.04 | 0.93 ± 0.03 | 0.95 ± 0.02 | 0.89 ± 0.02 |
 | **Macro Avg** | **0.69 ± 0.05** | **0.62 ± 0.03** | **0.64 ± 0.04** | **0.66 ± 0.04** | **0.57 ± 0.04** |

 > Results averaged over 5 seeds for robustness.
-High variance on rare classes (Eosinophil, Azurophil) reflects their low representation in the dataset.
+High variance on rare classes (Eosinophil, Azurophil, BAsophil) reflects their low representation in the dataset.

-The evaluation pipeline (`val.py`) computes separate metrics for detection (localization) and classification, with a NaN-aware macro average to avoid bias from absent classes.

 ---

 ## 🔒 Note on Model Weights